diana-sok/notes/courses/nosql.md

 question at (3, 17) (3, 25)

+quick defs:
+> serializeability : garuntees concurrent transactions behave the same as if
+> they were executed serially, requires highest concurrency control but means
+> slow application due to locks
+>
+>linearizeability: about replicated data, system appears as a single node in
+> which operations on it
+> are atomic

 *Part 1*
 ## Why?
 * More suitable to solve a different set of problems relational systems solve